 Review summary: Canon 1300D vs Sony RX100 IV

-So what is the bottom line?
-Which of the two cameras – the Canon 1300D or the Sony RX100 IV – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Canon 1300D and the Sony RX100 IV?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D: